Anas-Elhounsri/HO-Project/README.md

 Finally the Survivor stage determines which individuals will be carried over to the next generation, we pass only the best solutions to the next generation.

 ## Final Loop:
-All the phases run in a loop defined in the function `run_bga()`, It will run depending on the number of generations (Currently 200), while showing the best solution at each generation..
+All the phases run in a loop defined in the function `run_bga()`, It will run depending on the number of generations (Currently 200), while showing the best solution at each generation.

 ## Some Final Notes:
 In the code I used different types of Selection, Crossover, Mutation and Survivor, whenever you want to test different methods, you can just uncomment one at a time the function you wish to use to compare the results and see which solution fits the best.